 The only thing you need to start is the latest Sonos app on your mobile device.

 This guide applies to the latest Sonos soundbars, the Arc, Beam and Ray.
 It will also cover the basics for setting up the older soundbars like the Playbar and Playbase, but there may be minor differences.

-It’s important not to block the screen with the soundbar, so you can locate the soundbar above the TV if you don’t have enough room underneath.
+It’s important to avoid blocking the screen with the soundbar so you can locate the soundbar above the TV if you don’t have enough space below.

-If you have a wall-mounted TV and no furniture underneath, you can buy a third-party or Sonos wall mount for each soundbar version, allowing you to position the speaker on the wall in the ideal location.
+What if you have a wall-mounted TV and no furniture underneath?
+You can buy a third-party or Sonos wall mount for each soundbar version, allowing you to position the speaker on the wall in the ideal location.

-You don’t need to connect a cable between the soundbar and TV just yet, as the Sonos app will guide you through the process – although, if you know what you are doing, you can, if you like.
+You don’t need to connect a cable between the soundbar and TV just yet.
+The Sonos app will guide you through the process – although, if you know what you are doing, you can, if you like.